BalbirSingh27/Restaurant-Revenue-Prediction-with-Machine-Learning/README.md

 ## 👤 About Me

-I’m **Balbir Singh**, a data and business analyst passionate about applying machine learning to real-world problems.
-I hold a Master’s in Business Analytics from ASU and enjoy solving optimization and forecasting problems with Python, SQL, and AI tools.
+I’m **Balbir Singh**, a data and business analyst passionate about applying machine learning to real-world problems
 ---

 ## 📌 Acknowledgment